opulencephp/docs/http-requests-responses.md

 ```

 <h5 id="checking-the-path">Checking the Path</h5>
-RDev allows you to check if a certain path is the current path using `$request->isPath(PATH_TO_MATCH)`.
+Opulence allows you to check if a certain path is the current path using `$request->isPath(PATH_TO_MATCH)`.
 It also allows you to use a regular expression for more complex matching:

 ```php
 // The second parameter lets the request know that we're using a regular expression